-The US market for liquid biopsy tests will exhibit rapid growth through 2028, driven by the aging US population, the shift toward value-based health care, the noninvasive nature of liquid biopsy tests, and the low cost of administration of liquid biopsies relative to tissue-based biopsy testing.
+Although the COVID-19 pandemic will limit growth in the initial years of the forecast period, the US market for liquid biopsy tests will exhibit rapid growth through 2029, driven by the aging US population, the shift toward value-based health care, the noninvasive nature of liquid biopsy tests, and the low cost of administration of liquid biopsies relative to tissue-based biopsy testing.
 These factors will fuel strong uptake of newer tests with improved diagnostic accuracy and reduced turnaround time.

 This Medtech 360 Report provides comprehensive data and analysis on the current state of the market for liquid biopsies in the US across a 10-year period.